luigizuccarelli/corkdev-io/README.md

 # corkdev-io
-Presentation for the talk at corkdev.io
+Presentation slides for a talk @corkdev.io - building scalable mobile applications with node and cordova